-Chapter Title Description 1 Introduction Provide an overview of the SEP including Overview of stakeholder engagement and consultation The applicability of the SEP (e.g. that the SEP forms part of the ESIA and is structured around the key ESIA stages) The objectives of the SEP Frequency of review 2 Project information Briefly describes the project including design elements and potential social and environmental issues.
+Chapter Title Description 1 Introduction Provide an overview of the SEP including Overview of stakeholder engagement and consultation The applicability of the SEP (a.g. that the SEP forms The applicability of the SEP (e.g. that the SEP forms part of the ESIA and is structured around the key ESIA stages) The objectives of the SEP Frequency of review 2 Project information Briefly describes the project including design elements and potential social and environmental issues.
 Where possible include maps of the project site and surrounding area.
 3 Regulations and Requirements Summarize any legal, regulatory, lender, or company requirements pertaining to stakeholder engagement requirements for the public consultation and disclosure for the social and environmental assessment process.
-4 Stakeholder Identification List the key stakeholder groups who will be informed and consulted about the project and the methods that will be used to identify and assess these groups.
-Stakeholders include persons or groups who: • Are directly and/or indirectly affected by the project • Have "interests" in the project that determine them as stakeholders Have the potential to influence project outcomes or company operations 5 Stakeholder engagement program Briefly describe what information will be disclosed, in what formats, when and the types of methods that will be used to communicate this information to each of the stakeholders identified in section 4 above.
+4 Stakeholder Identification List the key stakeholder groups who will be informed and consulted about the project and the methods the will be used to identify and assess these groups.
+Stakeholders include persons or groups who: Are directly and/or indirectly affected by the project Have "interests" in the project that determine them a stakeholders Have the potential to influence project outcomes or company operations 5 Stakeholder engagement program Briefly describe what information will be disclosed, in what formats, when and the types of methods that we be used to communicate this information to each of the stakeholders identified in section 4 above.
 Describe how the views of women and other relevant sub-groups (e.g. minorities, elderly, youth etc) will be taken into account during the process.
-Sub-sections for this chapter should be based around the following activities: • The Engagement for project introduction and ESIA scoping; • Engagement during IA baseline studies; • Presentation of Draft ESIA & ESHMS; • Regulatory engagements; • Local authority engagements; and • Disclosure of final ESIA & ESHMS • On-going engagement for long term relationships • Development and maintenance of communications tools • Monitoring and reporting 8 Grievance Mechanism Describe the process by which people affected by the project can bring their grievances to Operations for consideration and redress.
-Who will receive public grievances, how and by whom will they be resolved, and how will the response be communicated back to the complainant?
-Annex A Stakeholder profiles Details of key stakeholder groups including their interest in and/or ability to influence the project.
-Annex B Stakeholder engagement tracking tools Provide templates for meeting minutes, stakeholder engagement log and issues tracker, calendar of activities Annex C Communications tools Provide examples of communications tools used during the stakeholder engagement process e.g. posters, flyers, newspaper announcements, brochures etc.
+Sub-sections for this chapter should be based around the following activities: The Engagement for project introduction and ESIA scoping; Engagement during IA baseline studies; Presentation of Draft ESIA & ESHMS; Regulatory engagements;